vintagefilmography/Hawkeye2_video_capture/README.md

 # SMC02 video capture
 This setup consists of a modified projector and the T3i Canon camera.
 The setup provides the 8mm film capture running at 3FPS and outputs the video in ML (Magic Lantern) RAW format in 1728x972 resolution.
 The purpose of this  readme is to provide the instructions to the user on how to modify the existing 8mm film projector for the video capture directly into the camera using a small off the shelf stepper controller.
 Similar to other projects of this type, this one also requires several modifications to the projector including the light change, and motor change but unlike other projects of this type it provides the DSLR camera capability and RAW video format.
 The DSLR is used in a slow video mode.
-The stepper controller is programmed to precisely control the stepper motor rotation to provide the proper FPS which matches the FPS of the camera.
+The stepper controller is programmed to precisely control the stepper motor rotation to provide the proper FPS which matches the FPS of the camera with no flicker.
 System Components

 ![system-assembly](https://user-images.githubusercontent.com/48537944/173163427-688c6a8b-efea-417d-83be-57d9c426cfe2.jpg)